sejinkay/acebook-MVP/README.md

 I want to be able to go to my personal page after login.

 As a User
-I would like to have my own page
+So that I can see all my own posts and posts from other users I would like to have my own wall

+As a user
+So that I can view other users walls
+I would like to ba able to search them by /username

+As a user
-So that I can see all my own posts
+So that I can post on another users wall
+I would like a posts form

+As a user
+So that I know a user exists
+I would like a 404 error if their wall doesn't exist

 As a User
 I would like a form